Ni-Ar/niar/README.md

 # My personal `R` package

-Here, I collect R functions that I’ve created over time.
-This is not really stable or robust, the primary purpose of this package is to neatly organise my R functions in one place and have them ready to use whenever.
+Here I collect many `R` functions that I’ve created over time.
+The primary purpose of this package is to neatly organise my R functions in one place and have them ready to use whenever.
+So this means that the code could be subject to frequent changes and is "always" in development.
 Feedback is welcome!
 If you find an error please [open a GitHub issue](https://github.com/Ni-Ar/niar/issues/new).

 ## Installation

+There are 2 options to use this package.

 ### From this GitHub Repository

 If interested in giving it a try:
 ```R
 devtools::install_github("Ni-Ar/niar")
 ```